 There Are Different Polynesian Tattoo Styles

-Polynesia isn’t a single island like most people might think.
+Polynesia isn’t a single island, like some people think.
 It is made up of several islands, and each of those islands has its own unique culture.
 In addition, every island has its own style of tattoos.

 Tattoos evolved in different ways on different islands.
 Islands had different tattoo masters, and those tattoo masters were the ones that passed their knowledge down to their apprentices.
 With that said, there are common styles and designs that you can find in most Polynesian tattoos.